basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-v3-With-AAE.md

 * Riak Enterprise version 1.4.0 or later installed on source and sink clusters.
 * Riak Enterprise MDC Replication Version 3 enabled on source and sink clusters.
 * Both source and sink clusters must be of the *same ring size*.
-If a different ring size is detected, version 3 replication will fall back to a keylist comparison strategy (which can be much slower than an AAE exchange).
-* AAE must be enabled on both source and sink clusters
+* AAE must be enabled on both source and sink clusters.
-* `fullsync_strategy keylist` must be set to `aae` on both source and sink clusters
+* `fullsync_strategy keylist` must be set to `aae` on both source and sink clusters.
-* AAE trees must have been built on both source and sink clusters
+* AAE trees must have been built on both source and sink clusters.

 ## Configuration